Biofilm: In medicine

 It is suggested that around two-thirds of bacterial infections in humans involve biofilms.
 Infections associated with the biofilm growth usually are challenging to eradicate.
 This is mostly due to the fact that mature biofilms display antimicrobial tolerance, and immune response evasions.
 Biofilms often form on the inert surfaces of implanted devices such as catheters, prosthetic cardiac valves and intrauterine devices.
 Some of the most difficult infections to treat are those associated with the use of medical devices.

 The rapidly expanding worldwide industry for biomedical devices and tissue engineering related products is already at $180 billion per year, yet this industry continues to suffer from microbial colonization.
 No matter the sophistication, microbial infections can develop on all medical devices and tissue engineering constructs.
-60-70% of hospital-acquired infections are associated with the implantation of a biomedical device.
+60–70% of hospital-acquired infections are associated with the implantation of a biomedical device.
 This leads to 2 million cases annually in the U.S., costing the healthcare system over $5 billion in additional healthcare expenses.

 The level of antibiotic resistance in a biofilm is much greater than that of non-biofilm bacteria, and can be as much as 5,000 times greater.
 The extracellular matrix of biofilm is considered one of the leading factors that can reduce the penetration of antibiotics into a biofilm structure and contributes to antibiotic resistance.
 Further, it has been demonstrated that the evolution of resistance to antibiotics may be affected by the biofilm lifestyle.
+Bacteriophage therapy can disperse the biofilm generated by antibiotic-resistant bacteria.

 It has been shown that the introduction of a small current of electricity to the liquid surrounding a biofilm, together with small amounts of antibiotic can reduce the level of antibiotic resistance to levels of non-biofilm bacteria.
 This is termed the bioelectric effect.
 The application of a small DC current on its own can cause a biofilm to detach from its surface.
 A study showed that the type of current used made no difference to the bioelectric effect.